mlin/GenomicSQLite/docs/guide.md

 Given any TEXT value matching `[AaCcGgTtUu]+`, compute a two-bit-encoded BLOB value that can later be decoded using `twobit_dna()` or `twobit_rna()`.

-Given any other ASCII TEXT value, including the empty string, pass it through it unchanged.
+Given any other ASCII TEXT value, including the empty string, pass it through unchanged.
 Given NULL, return NULL.
 Any other input is an error.

 `rna_twobit()` and `dna_twobit()` are the same function; the two-bit encoding doesn't distinguish between `T` and `U`, and it's case-insensitive.